danivijay/App_Landing/README.md

-# App Landing
+# App Landing Page

-Yet another landing page for an app.
+Yet another landing page which can be used for apps.